 Day 6 We hike past the Grand Dixence reservoir and then up to Dix hut, spectacularly perched on a lonely rock outcrop and surrounded by glaciers and mountains.
 After lunch at the hut, we continue with a short, easy glacier traverse, cross the steep Col du Riedmatten pass, and descend to the tiny village of Arolla.
 (Hotel Kurhaus)

 Day 7 A long, steep climb leads to the beautiful Val d'Anniviers and more stunning mountain scenery.
 We'll descend to the Moiry reservoir and then up to the newly renovated Moiry hut, a comfortable base surround by a sea of ice. (cabane Moiry)

 Day 8 A slightly easier day leads us over a minor pass and gives us a chance to further explore the Val d'Anniviers, an unforgettable valley with a great blend of ancient villages, quiet trails, and breathtaking views.
 Descend to the village of Zinal, a postcard-perfect village of dark timbered houses bursting with colorful geraniums.
 Dinner is on your own tonight in Zinal.
-(Hotel Trift)
+(Hotel Trift or Besso)

 Day 10 Our final pass brings us up to more gorgeous views of the Weisshorn, Dom and more, before dropping down to the valley where we catch a short train ride to Zermatt.
 Zermatt is a lively village, filled with energy and history, and dominated by the towering presence of the Matterhorn.
 It also retains its alpine charm, with quiet back alleys, scenic nearby hamlets, and classy shops.
 Check out the town, take a short walk around Zermatt, or enjoy the local Matterhorn museum or the spa at our hotel, before settling in at the very friendly Hotel Europe.
 (Hotel Europe)